 - They took no action to repair, remove, or warn you of the hazard.

 - The hazard caused your fall.

 The evidence we use to prove these cases includes:

-- Any documentation to show they knew about the hazard; and
+- Any documentation that shows they knew about the hazard

-Talk to a Slip and Fall Lawyer in Baytown About Your Case Today
+Talk To Our Slip And Fall Team Serving Baytown About Your Case Today

-The Baytown slip and fall team from D. Miller & Associates, PLLC, offers free case reviews and complimentary consultations.
-We can help you understand your right to compensation and explain your options for filing a claim.
-If we believe you have a valid case against the property owner, we can guide you through the claims process and pursue a payout on your behalf.
-We handle all slip and fall cases on a contingency basis, so you pay us no fees until we get you the money you deserve.
+The Baytown slip and fall team from D. Miller & Associates, PLLC™, offers case evaluations.
+We can help you understand your right to recover damages and explain your options for filing a case.
+If we believe you have a valid case against the property owner, we can guide you through the claims process and pursue a settlement on your behalf.

 Related Frequently Asked Questions

 - What Qualities Should You Look For When Hiring A Personal Injury Lawyer In Houston?